-For information on ordering transcripts, go to: TAMU Registrar Transcripts webpage.
+For information on ordering transcripts, go to the Aggie One Stop webpage.
+Webpage.
 Students with outstanding financial obligations to the University may be blocked from receiving an official transcript.
 Current students may check for transcript blocks on Howdy on their My Record tab.